cclarkcode/Bamazon-node-CLI-app/README.md

 Instructions/Walkthrough

-1. Clone repo into folder and run npm i to install necessary packages (packages listed as dependencies in package.json)
+1. Clone repository into folder and run npm i to install necessary packages (packages listed as dependencies in package.json)

 2. Run bamazon_schema.sql and bamazon_table_populate.sql scripts in your SQL environment to create some data to work with